SteelCompendium/data-bestiary-md/Striped Condor Griffon.md

 **2d10 + 2**

 - ✦ ≤11: 5 damage; push 1
+- ★ 12–16: 9 damage; one target is pushed 2; other target is vertically pushed 2
 - ✸ 17+: 12 damage; one target is pushed 2 and prone; other target is vertically pushed 3

 **Bound Ahead (5 Malice)**